People with coverage through a job

 You don’t pay taxes on this money.
 This means you’ll save an amount equal to the taxes you would have paid on the money you set aside.

-Learn about Flexible Spending Accounts
+Facts about Flexible Spending Accounts (FSA)

 You generally must use the money in an FSA within the plan year.
 But your employer may offer one of 2 options: